karrot-dev/yunity.org/user/pages/10.heartbeat/2017-11-12/item.md

 - [Documentation page](http://docs.karrot.world/) for developers and users (soon more hopefully!)
 - Continous Integration and [deployment](http://dev.karrot.world/) via [CircleCI](https://circleci.com/gh/yunity/karrot-frontend)

-If that made you interested and would like to participate, have a look on [Github](https://github.com/yunity/karrot-frontend) and/or [join our Slack chat](https://slackin.yunity.org) (channel karrot-dev).
-We are looking forward to see you!
+If that made you interested and you would like to participate, have a look on [Github](https://github.com/yunity/karrot-frontend) and/or [join our Slack chat](https://slackin.yunity.org) (channel karrot-dev).
+We are looking forward to seeing you!

 _by Tilmann_